GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 ✦ The investigation is complete.
 Here's what I found:

-  The main problem is that your GKE cluster `weather-front` is out of resources.
+  The main problem is that your GKE cluster `test-cluster-1` is out of resources.
 It has only one node, and that node is full.
 This is causing new pods to get stuck in a "pending" state because there's no room for them.